RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 1. After completing the setup process, go to the [**WiiLink Discord server**](https://discord.gg/WiiLink) to register your Wii's console ID.
 2. Use the `Get Console ID` Homebrew app, that was given by the patcher, to retrieve your system's console ID.
 3. Visit the `#dominos-chat` channel on the Discord server.
-4. Type the command `/dominos [console ID]` in the chat, replacing `[console ID]` with your actual console ID.
+4. Type the command `/dominos <your console ID>` in the chat, replacing `<your console ID>` with your actual console ID.
+Make sure the ID is in the parameter box, otherwise the command will not work and will be posted publicly on the channel.
 5. Double-check that you've typed the correct console ID, as it can't be re-registered.
 If you need to re-register, ask a staff member in the server for assistance.

 ##### Section III - Installing WADs

-You will now install the Food Channel and Set Personal Data channels.
+You will now install the Food Delivery Channel and Set Personal Data channels.

 1. Put your SD card or USB drive in your Wii.
 2. After registering your console ID, go to the Homebrew Channel and launch **Wii Mod Lite**.